IPAM: IP Address Management

 Management → IPAM → Operation view menu.

-Allows you to view the networks created, view their IP addresses, modify or delete them.
+It allows you to see the networks created, view their IP addresses, modify or delete them.

-Clicking on each of the items in the first column Network or on its corresponding icon in the Action column will take you to the Addresses view option (Addresses view); to delete, click on the trash can icon in the same column.
+Clicking on each of the items on the first column Network or on its corresponding icon in the Action column will take you to the Addresses view option; to delete, click on the trash can icon on the same column.

-You can search by text in the Search field (by name, CIDR network address or description) and/or by network location (Location) and/or by network site (Site) and/or by virtual network (Vlan) and then click the Search button to refine the results.
+You may search by text in the Search field (by name, CIDR network address or description) and/or by network location (Location) and/or by network site (Site) and/or by virtual network (Vlan) and then click Search to refine the results.

 Creating an IPAM network

-- On Ubuntu server 22 this PFMS IPAM feature is still in the experimental phase.
+- On Ubuntu server 22, this PFMS IPAM feature is still in experimental stages.

-- It is accessed through the menu Management → IPAM → Operation view.
-To create a new network click on the Create button and fill in the following fields:
+- It is accessed through menu Management → IPAM → Operation view.
+To create a new network, click Create and fill in the following fields:

 - Network: Network in IP address/mask (CIDR) format.